kirixvelu/project-108/src/blog/article-130.md

 They take our wealth,
 pay us less than peanuts.

-We are yet to ask,
-who our enemy is.

-From the river to the sea,
-Palestine will be free.
-From north to the south,
-Eelam people will be free.

-They take our lives,
-give us war hero metals.
-They tell us otherwise,
-enemy will kills us.
-We are dying for them,
-but they are fooling us.

-We are yet to ask,
-who our enemy is.

 They are telling us,
 we are lucky to be alive.
-They want even more from us
+They want even more from us,
 but we are broken pieces.

-We scream enough is enough,
-but our voices are muted.
+We are yet to ask,
+who our enemy is.

+They take our lives for pride, give us war hero metals to rest.
+They tell us wars are necessary, otherwise, enemy will kill us.

+We are killing and dying in grace.
+We are yet to ask, who our enemy is.
+But they are fooling us easily,
+Why should we trust them again?

 We are yet to ask,
 who our enemy is.